openformatproj/ptask2016/README.md

 # ptask.h
-This library allows the management of periodic tasks under VxWorks, by provifing a POSIX-like interface.
+This library allows the management of periodic tasks under VxWorks, by providing a POSIX-like interface.

 ## Documentation
 https://goo.gl/gxU1Mm